nightmarelullaby/water-pouring-puzzle/README.md

 ### Explanation

-By proving two capacities (x,y) the algorith should return a desired amount of water pouring, emptying or filling.
+Providing two capacities (X, Y) the algorith should return a desired amount(Z) of water by pouring, emptying or filling.

 ---